RichardDShipman/Glycopeptide_Proteoform_Generator/README.md

 2. **Run the Script**

-   Execute the script using Python:
+   Execute the script using Python: (`glycopeptides.csv` file used as example.)

    ```bash
    python glycopeptide_proteoform_generator_cmd.py -i glycopeptides.csv -l 10